 Mishlei tells us not to reveal such information to a gossipmonger who is likely to pass it on to a person who may be hurt by hearing it, or even to a third party who will put it into circulation so that the affected person will ultimately be hurt.

 Mishlei advises us to recognize potential gossipmongers (pedlars of gossip) and avoid sharing sensitive information with them.
-The gossipmongers are contrasted with people who can be trusted to suppress information that might cause harm to other perople.
-Such people of noble character are described as having a faithful spirit (ne’eman ruach).
+The gossipmongers are contrasted with people who can be trusted to suppress information that might cause harm to others.
+Such trustworthy people of noble character are described as having a faithful spirit (ne’eman ruach).

 (4).
-The essence of gossipmongering is revealing to someone what another has said about him.
-However, when one reveals this information to a third party he is also guilty of gossipmongering because once the rumor is out, it will in time come to tyhe ears of the person affected. (מצודות)
+The essence of gossipmongering is revealing to someone that which another person has said about him.
+However, when one reveals this information to a third party he is also guilty of gossipmongering because once the rumor is out, it will in time come to the ears of the person affected. (מצודות)

 THE TRUSTWORTHY PERSON

-(5) A ruach ne’eman (faithful spirit) is one who can be trusted to maintain control over the infortmation to which he is privy, revealing it only to those who are worthy. (הגר”א)
+(5) A ruach ne’eman (faithful spirit) is one who can be trusted to maintain control over the information to which he is privy, revealing it only to those who are worthy. (הגר”א)